AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: method

 \subsection{Overall Architecture}

 As shown in Fig.\ref{fig:overall}, the two-stream teacher network has two feature extractors, which contains the backbone and feature pyramid networks (FPN)\cite{lin2017feature}.
-Then the feature fusion module of the teacher network generates the fusion feature for the following detection.
 The teacher network is recognized as having excellent feature extractor and fusion feature.
-In contrast, the student network has only one feature extractor with a smaller backbone compared to the teacher network.
+In contrast, the student network has only one feature extractor compared to the teacher network.
 The input of the backbone is the fusion of RGB and thermal infrared (TIR) images.
 Notably, the single stream with simple image-level fusion input has been shown to perform poorly in multispectral pedestrian detection.
 Hence, our objective is to enhance the performance of student networks with small capacity.

 The distillation via Adaptive Modal Fusion (AMFD) focuses on the RGB and TIR features.
 To exploiting potentially useful information in original modal features and efficiently guide the student network in formulating a fusion strategy, we leverage a fusion distillation architecture.
 This approach involves distilling multi-modal feature knowledge from the teacher network into the fusion feature of the student network.
 The Modal Extraction Alignment (MEA) module aligns the feature maps using global and focal attention mechanisms.
 These MEA modules dynamically generate channel-wise weights to learn the useful part of the RGB and TIR features.
 Then the student network is optimized by the MEA losses and the original detection loss.
 Consequently, student networks can generate more suitable fusion strategies independently of teacher networks.